WebAssembly/design/Modules.md

 In the future, an `address_of` operator could be added which, given a definition index immediate, returns a first-class [reference](GC.md) to the definition.

-Note: the definition index spaces is a validation/compile-time concept, not runtime state of an instance.
+Note: the definition index space is a validation/compile-time concept, not runtime state of an instance.

 ## Function Index Space